alexanderswift/public-gigacom/install_time.md

 ### Ahhh this makes sense now❗️

-So all along i've wondered how are you getting the Distance/ Time to deliver the speed and theres a NTU used to deliver the service...
-Thank you for the Mhz I guess you would say
+So all along i've wondered how are you getting the Distance/Time to deliver the speed and theres no  discussion of a NTU during the sales process, thank you for the addtional  Mhz I guess.

 ![Last TPG](https://github.com/alexanderswift/public-gigacom/blob/main/pics/IMG_1120.jpeg)